OpenStackSanDiego/ServiceChains/Exercise #1.md

 ```
 * Verify that the hostname of the web server is returned as the response from the remote Web Server

+## Deallocate the floating IP from web-server

+To conserve floating IPs, we'll deallocate the floating IP address from the web server so it can be used for a NetMon instance in a later exercise.

+* Deallocate the floating IP from web-server via Horizon

 ## Network Traffic Monitoring

 Next we'll introduce a virtual machine with some network monitoring tools installed (tcpdump and snort)